gardhr/cosi/README.md

 `function put(pointer)`

-Prints a C string (or even a Javascript String).
+Prints a raw C string or String object.
 No other types are allowed for this low-level function.

 `function fput(stream, pointer)`

-Prints a C string (or even a Javascript String) to a C file stream.
+Prints a raw C string or String object to a C file stream.
 No other types are allowed for this low-level function.

 `function get_byte(pointer, index)`